Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Carbon offset verification and greenhouse gas reduction projects

-Requirements: Projects must meet the Verified Carbon Standard methodology, undergo third-party validation and verification, and achieve measurable and additional carbon reductions.
+What are the Requirements: Projects must meet the Verified Carbon Standard methodology, undergo third-party validation and verification, and achieve measurable and additional carbon reductions.
 Credits (Verified Carbon Units) are issued based on verified emissions reductions, with ongoing monitoring and periodic re-verification required.

-Description: The Verified Carbon Standard (VCS), managed by Verra, is a leading global certification program for voluntary carbon offset projects.
+What does it mean: The Verified Carbon Standard (VCS), managed by Verra, is a leading global certification program for voluntary carbon offset projects.
 It ensures the integrity of carbon credits by validating and verifying projects that reduce or remove greenhouse gas emissions.
 VCS-certified projects include reforestation, renewable energy, and methane capture, which help businesses and individuals offset their carbon footprints.

 Link: Verra – Verified Carbon Standard (VCS)